FelisDiligens/md-table-tools/README.md

 - You can have a header with multiple rows.
 - You can omit the header.
 - You can divide the table into multiple sections by adding a single empty line in-between rows.

+### Differences to tables in DokuWiki

+- You can use `^^` instead of `:::` to merge cells vertically.
+- You can merge the row below by writing `\` at the end of a row.
+- You can add a caption above or below to the table.
+Captions can optionally have labels.
+- You can divide the table into multiple sections by adding a single empty line in-between rows.
+- You **cannot** mix header cells (`<th>`) and ordinary cells (`<td>`) in a single row.
+- You **cannot** independently align cells (only the whole column).

+## Caveats

+### DokuWiki tables
+Not all features of DokuWiki's tables are implemented due to the way the intermediary data is laid out (the library focuses on MultiMarkdown's feature set).

+These features are not supported by the parser:
+- Vertical table headers
+- Mixed table rows (`^` header cells and `|` normal cells in the same row)
+- Independent (from column) cell alignment (left, center, right)

+These features are not supported by the renderer:
+- Table captions
+- Multiline rows

 ## Built with...